chrisdewey/SimulatedAnnealing-VRPTW-implementation/README.md

 INTRODUCTION
 ------------

-This program is an implementation of the **Simulated Annealing** algorithm as a solution to a [Vehicle Routing Problem](https://en.wikipedia.org/wiki/Vehicle_routing_problem) with Time Constraints (VRPTW), written in Python.
+This program is a Python written implementation of the **Simulated Annealing** algorithm as a solution to a [Vehicle Routing Problem](https://en.wikipedia.org/wiki/Vehicle_routing_problem) with Time Constraints (VRPTW), a generalization of the Travelling Salesman Problem.
 There is an included sample dataset of packages to be delivered to customers along with a distance table.
 The purpose of the algorithm is to create a route with a near optimal order of packages to be delivered by keeping the total mileage of the route as low as possible, while still ensuring the packages all meet their requirements including: delivery deadlines, wrong address changes, and packages delayed to the HUB.